mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

        existing cluster in the project with
        :doc:`/backup/cloud-provider-snapshots` enabled.

+       The default value is ``false``.

    * - ``biConnector``
      - document
      - Optional
-     - Specify whether to enable/disable |bic|.
+     - Specifies |bic| configuration on this cluster.

        .. include:: /includes/extracts/cluster-option-bi-cluster-requirements.rst

    * - ``biConnector.enabled``
      - boolean
-     - *Optional*
+     - Optional

-       Specifies whether or not |bic| is enabled on the cluster.
+     - Specifies whether or not |bic| is enabled on the cluster.

        - Set to ``true`` to enable |bic|.
        - Set to ``false`` to disable |bic|.

    * - ``biConnector.readPreference``
      - string
-     - *Optional*
+     - Optional

-       Specifies the read preference to be used by |bic| on the cluster.
-Each |bic| read preference contains a distinct combination of :manual:`readPreference </core/read-preference/>`
+     - Specifies the read preference to be used by |bic| on the cluster.
+Each |bic| read preference contains a distinct combination of :manual:`readPreference </core/read-preference/>` and :manual:`readPreferenceTags
-       and :manual:`readPreferenceTags